antenehd/S6a/README.md

 		 # sudo apt-get install libmysqlclient-dev

 	    To run the test, first the procedures mentioned in section 2.1. and section 2.2. must be completed successfuly.
-Then on your command terminal navigate to 'test' directory which is found in the main directory and	excute 'Makefile' and then excute 'copy.sh' as follows:
+Then on your command terminal go to 'test' directory which is found in the main directory and	excute 'Makefile' and then excute 'copy.sh' as follows:

 		# cd test